-A few people have asked why The Mezzanine Group specializes in Business-to-Business marketing, as opposed to the much larger domain of Business-to-Consumer marketing.
+A few people have asked why Mezzanine Growth specializes in business-to-business (B2B) marketing, as opposed to the much larger domain of business-to-consumer (B2C) marketing.
 The answer is simple: because B2B marketing is different, and it requires a different approach.
 The kinds of people who are stellar B2B marketers have different skills and attitudes than B2C marketers.
 To be very good at B2B marketing, you have to focus on it, because specialization equals expertise.

 What, exactly, are the differences between B2B and B2C marketing?
 Here are the most important ones: